Clayun/coi-realm/README.md

-# COI REALM INTRODUCE
+# COI REALM

-`Before you fork this repo,I hope you can read Chinese.
-Then you can read the code notes.  `
+`Before forking this repo, I hope you can read Chinese so that you can understand the code notes. `

 This is a new branch for RTS Game.

-Player's object is destroy all others' player base.
-1 - 5 players in 1 team,player need build building and use AI to help them get resources, then use the resources make weapons and armors for AI fighter, and let them attack the other's player.
+The objective of a player is to destroy all other players' bases.
+There can be 1-5 players in a team, and each player needs to build buildings and use AI to gather resources.
+The resources are then used to create weapons and armor for the AI fighters, which are sent to attack the players

 # FEATURES
 1. make AI run. (complete)